-- Compare and contrast one author's presentation of events with that of another.
-CCSS.ELA-Literacy.RI.6.9 - Develop a topic with relevant facts, definitions, concrete details, quotations, or other information and examples.
-CCSS.ELA-Literacy.W.6.2.B
+- Analyze how two or more authors writing about the same topic shape their presentations of key information by emphasizing different evidence or advancing different interpretations of facts.
+CCSS.ELA-Literacy.RI.7.9 - Develop a topic with relevant facts, definitions, concrete details, quotations, or other information and examples.
+CCSS.ELA-Literacy.W.7.2.B

-- Use multiple sources to develop an understanding of a topic. - Understand how texts can present multiple explanations of a phenomenon to strengthen knowledge about a complex topic. - Communicate understanding of a complex topic by writing an explanation.
+- Use multiple sources to develop an understanding of a topic. - Understand and explain how texts present multiple explanations of a phenomenon to strengthen knowledge about a complex topic. - Communicate understanding of a complex topic by writing an explanation.

-Identify different explanations of the same phenomenon in multiple documents.
+1 Identify different explanations of the same phenomenon in multiple documents.

-- 2 Decide whether these explanations are supported by evidence. - 3 Using multiple sources of information, construct an explanation that answers the inquiry question.
+- 2 Decide whether these explanations are supported by evidence.
+Compare the use of evidence across the documents. - 3 Using multiple sources of information, construct an explanation that answers the inquiry question.

 Using the information in these documents and other relevant information introduced in class, write an explanation of why zebras have stripes.
+Include information about the different explanations and why some are more credible than others.